malnvenshorn/OctoPrint-FilamentManager/.github/issue_template.md

 [If you have more information which could help me to understand/fix the issue feel free to add them here.]

-I have provided all required information.
+I have read the FAQ and provided all required information.